Technology-for-the-Poorest-Billion/2024-ideabatic-beam/www/SDG.md

 Our work primarily contributes to three of these five goals, in the following ways:

 ## Good Health and Wellbeing
+Tackling good health and wellbeing is the priority of the cool box.
+The addition of the electronics module aims to reduce the vaccines used dangerously by informing the user when it is no longer safe to use them.

 ## Reduced Inequality